Jim Ananich: Political career

-Issues

-The Flint Water Crisis
+Policy positions

-Shortly into his tenure as Senator, the Flint Water Crisis enfolded over the course of several months and drew national attention to the Flint.
-On January 13, 2016, Ananich called for the state to refund the $2 million to the city; Ananich also requested further emergency funding from the state and a commitment to long-term funding to address the effects of the lead contamination.
-Senator Ananich also sharply criticized the role emergency managers played in worsening the crisis and that the law allowing the positions should be reviewed and repealed.
-"It's been a failed project," he said.
-"There's absolutely no accountability with the government.
-They are trying to circumvent local democracy and say, 'This one individual knows best.'"
-On January 20, 2016 Senator Ananich introduced Senate Resolution 0133 (2016) that would grant state lawmakers probing the Flint water crisis subpoena power over the Governor's office, which is immune to the state Freedom of Information Act.
+Shortly into his tenure as senator, the Flint water crisis enfolded over the course of several months and drew national attention to Flint.
+On January 13, 2016, Ananich called for the state to refund $2 million to the city; Ananich also requested further emergency funding from the state and a commitment to long-term funding to address the effects of the lead contamination.
+Ananich also criticized the role emergency managers played in the crisis and said that the law allowing the position of emergency manager should be reviewed and repealed.
+On January 20, 2016, Ananich introduced Senate Resolution 0133 (2016) that would grant state lawmakers probing the Flint water crisis subpoena power over the governor's office, which is immune to the state Freedom of Information Act.

-On February 23, 2016, the Michigan State Legislature started a committee to investigate the crisis chaired by Representative Jim Stamas and named Ananich as co-vice-chair along with Representative Ed McBroom.
+On February 23, 2016, the Michigan state legislature started a committee to investigate the crisis.
+Ananich was named co-vice-chair along with Representative Ed McBroom.

-Cryptocurrency

 Ananich is a supporter of cryptocurrencies and stated that he wants to make Michigan the most pro-Bitcoin state in the country in 2022.